-Securities Sold Under Agreements to Repurchase Table 13 (dollars in thousands) · June 30, 2014 D ecember 31, 2013 Government Entities \$ 145,626 \$ 170,049 Private Institutions 600,000 600,000 Total Securities Sold Under Agreements to Repurchase \$ 745,626 \$ 770,049
+(dollars in thousands) June 30, 2014 December 31, 2013 Government Entities \$ 145,626 \$ 170,049 Private Institutions 600,000 600,000 Total Securities Sold Under Agreements to Repurchase \$ 745,626 \$ 770,049

 Securities sold under agreements to repurchase as of June 30, 2014 decreased by \$24.4 million or 3% from December 31, 2013.
 This decrease reflects normal fluctuations in placements by local government entities.
-As of June 30, 2014, the weighted average maturity was 298 days for our repurchase agreements with government entities and 4.9 years for our repurchase agreements with private institutions may be terminated at earlier specified dates by the private institution or in some cases by either the private institution or the Company.
-If all such agreements were to terminate at the earliest possible date, the weighted average maturity for our repurchase agreements with government entities and 4.21%, respectively, with all rates being fixed.
+As of June 30, 2014, the weighted average maturity was 298 days for our repurchase agreements with government entities and 4.9 years for our repurchase agreements with private institutions.
+Some of our repurchase agreements with private institution or the Company.
+If all such agreements were to terminate at the earliest possible date, the weighted average maturity for our repurchase agreements with private institutions would decrease to 3.5 years.
+As of June 30, 2014, the weighted-average interest rate for outstanding agreements with government entities and private institutions was 0.20% and 4.21%, respectively, with all rates being fixed.
 Each of our repurchase agreements are accounted for as a collateralized financing arrangement (i.e., a secured borrowing) and not as a sale and subsequent repurchase of securities.